cvooster/advent_of_code/README.md

 ## To Be Added

-I have obtained the 50 stars, but the solutions for day 16 and day 19 are still missing in this repository, as I would like to do some brushing up first.
+I have obtained the 50 stars, but the solution for day 16 is still missing in this repository, as I would like to do some brushing up first.
 Coming soon!